apaeffgen/diskspace_report/README.md

---editconfig   Opens the config file for editing --showinfo     Show the Package Information and some path information --showversion  Show the version number of the script --showconfig   Show all the parameters configured in the configuration file --run BOOLEAN  Run the script.
+--editconfig   Opens the config file for editing --showinfo     Show the Package Information and some path information --version      Show the version number of the script --showconfig   Show all the parameters configured in the configuration file --run BOOLEAN  Run the script.
 Defaults to True
 --help         Show this message and exit.